Esports Organization Dignitas Names Zytara Official NFT Partner

 Zytara Labs Founder and CEO Al Burgio said, "We are excited to be working with an innovative team such as Dignitas to create a series of NFT collections and seasonal player cards for fans.
 We've only begun to see a small part of how NFTs can be leveraged to engage fans and provide a closer connection to their favorite team and players."

-"NFTs are the logical next step for esports teams, and we are excited to be leading this emerging wave in the gaming industry," said John Spiher, Vice President of Partnerships at Dignitas, "We look forward to working alongside Zytara Labs to create innovative fan opportunities to collect and trade our new playing cards and other NFTs."
+"NFTs are the next step for esports teams, and we are excited to be leading this emerging wave in gaming," said John Spiher, Dignitas VP of Partnerships, "We look forward to working alongside Zytara Labs to create innovative fan opportunities to collect and trade our playing cards and other NFTs."

 Dignitas fans can register at zytara.com/dignitas to be notified as new items become available.